 But what could it do at 50 yards?

 I see AA #2 as a sort of Rodney Dangerfield in the Bullseye space.
 I think it deserves a lot more respect.
-In the future I intend to collaborate with an former Camp Perry champ on an article about #2.

 I used a 200 gr SWC bullet cast locally and Starline brass.

 Putting this gun together was a learning experience.
 One of things I learned was that I wasn’t paying full attention to the ergonomics of the trigger.
-In other words, the size and shape of the trigger I had originally chosen could be improved upon.
+In other words, the size and shape of a trigger I had originally chosen could be improved upon.
 I realized that I needed a trigger similar to, if not exactly the same as the ones on my 1980’s era Clark Custom 1911s (which fit me perfectly).

 I called Clark Custom and was told the shop that produced the original triggers (King’s Gun Works) had gone out of business and Clark currently purchased their triggers from Greider Precision, a California-based company that manufactures a product nearly identical to King’s.
 Greider sells their triggers (that’s all they make) to a number of high end 1911 builders.
 (They are available on Brownells site).